Jharsh01/trial_1/README.md

-To implement the code, you may need a few prerequisites, numpy matplotlib scipy ffmpeg-python
+To implement the code, you may need a few prerequisites, \n numpy\n matplotlib\n scipy\n ffmpeg-python\n
 After ensuring that the libraries exist.
 We can now implement the code.

 1)	python3 cbs.py input_test_wgraph.yaml output.yaml